futoin/specs/draft/ftn16_cid_tool.md

     * .tool - name of the tool
     * .path - file
     * .tune - {}, type-specific configuration options (extandable)
-        * .minMemory - minimal memory per instance
+        * .minMemory - minimal memory per instance without connections
-        * .connMemory - memory per one connection
+        * .connMemory - extra memory per one connection
         * .connFD = 16 - file descriptors per connection
         * .internal = false - if true, then resource is not exposed
         * .scalable = true - if false then it's not allowed to start more than one instance globally